 Clearly define the purpose of your integration.
 This helps you understand the actions that your integration (or users of your integration) will perform.
-It also gives you an idea of which CXone APIs you’ll use.
+It also gives you an idea of which CXone Mpower APIs you’ll use.

-For more information about application types, see the authentication overview
+For more information about application types, see the authentication overview.

 You should also determine if your integration will be for a single CXone tenant or multiple CXone tenants.
 Use the examples in the following drop-down to better understand the tenancy of your use-case.